alfmunny/leetcode/README.md

     Because you don't want to swap the last one.
 The last one n-1-i has already been swapped with the i.

--   Another solution: how to rotate a matrix faster     :trick:
+-   Another solution: how to rotate a matrix faster

     Swap the diagnoal elements and reverse each line in the matrix.